Armadillan/practice2048/README.md

 # practice2048
-2048 in Python, Rust, C, C++, TypeScript (Node.js) and Java.
+2048 in Python, Rust, C, C++, TypeScript (Node.js), Java and Go.
 Practicing programming languages.

 Two different implementations:
 * Everything At Once (EAO), where each move happens in one step, like in https://github.com/Armadillan/TensorFlow2048.
 Moving and merging each tile one at a time.